FAITH2K/MY-TRACKER-BOARD/README.md

 # MY-TRACKER-BOARD
-MY COMMITMENT LOG
+MY COMMITMENT LOG:
 I'm Faith,
-I love coding and the challenges that come with it because they make help me learn.
+I love coding and the challenges that come with it because they help me learn.
 I ain't giving up anytime soon!